 - 6,000 BC Spelt Emmer seeds intentionally hybridized with goat grass near the Caspian Sea (42 chromosomes)

 - 4-5,000 BC Durum and Soft Wheat Over time, farmers were able to shift emmer into durum (used in pasta) and spelt into soft wheat (pastry flour)

 - 1940-1960 Dwarf Wheat created via hybridization…and the problems began

 Einkorn was static during that time, nearly extinct because farmers stopped cultivating it around the time durum and soft wheat became available.
-It was discovered and replenished by Jovial Foods, the sponsors of this post, after the founders discovered their gluten sensitive daughter could consume it without problems.
+It was discovered and replenished by Jovial Foods after the founders discovered their gluten sensitive daughter could consume it without problems.